BetterDiscord/docs/docs/plugins/advanced/patching.md

 ### Why would I use one?

-It's a great way to modify or extend Discord's functionality with your own while keeping integration mostly seemless.
+It's a great way to modify or extend Discord's functionality with your own while keeping integration mostly seamless.
 It can also act as a way to modify the way Discord works currently.
 Take the plugin [HideDisabledEmojis](https://betterdiscord.app/plugin/HideDisabledEmojis) for example, it uses function patching to modify the way Discord's internal functions work to stop trying to render emojis the user cannot use.
 Your possibilities for the plugins you can make increase exponentially, and the quality usually ends up being higher due to the tight integration with Discord.

 ### How can I patch a function?